 After all the confusion that took place in Part 1 of our Long Stay Visa process, we didn't have high hopes for what was to come.
-Our original plan was the same as many cruisers, to make landfall in the windward islands of the Marquesas and work our way northwest to the leeward islands.
-Unfortunately, due to the fact that the visas needed to be submitted ASAP in Nuku Hiva, one of the leeward islands, we had to change the plan.
+Our original plan was the same as many cruisers, to make landfall in the windward islands of the Marquesas and then work our way northwest to the leeward islands.
+Unfortunately, because the visas needed to be submitted ASAP in Nuku Hiva, one of the leeward islands, we had to change the plan.

-Since we don’t speak French and had just spent 26 days at sea we decided to hire Kevin from Nuku Hiva Yacht Services to help us with the process.
+Since we didn't speak French and had a bit of culture shock after 26 days at sea, we decided to hire Kevin from Nuku Hiva Yacht Services to help us with the process.
 For a total of $130, he put up a bond for us, checked us into the country, and submitted our Long Stay Visa application.
 Totally worth it!
 BTW…anyone arriving in French Polynesia has to have either a plane ticket departing the country, the money for a ticket held as a government bond, or needs hire someone to place a bond for them.

 So that was it.
-It was finally over and we were legally able to stay in French Polynesia for 1 year, though sadly we couldn't.
+It was finally over, and we were legally able to stay in French Polynesia for 1 year, though sadly, we couldn't.